Azure/azure-sdk/docs/java/implementation.md

 {% include requirement/MUST id="java-logging-warning" %} use the `Warning` logging level when a function fails to perform its intended task.
 This generally means that the function will raise an exception.
 Do not include occurrences of self-healing events (for example, when a request will be automatically retried).

-{% include requirement/MAY id="java-logging-slowlinks" %} log the request and response (see below) at the `Warning` when a request/response cycle (to the start of the response body) exceeds a service-defined threshold.
+{% include requirement/MAY id="java-logging-slowlinks" %} log the request and response (see below) at the `Warning` logging level when a request/response cycle (to the start of the response body) exceeds a service-defined threshold.
 The threshold should be chosen to minimize false-positives and identify service issues.

 {% include requirement/MUST id="java-logging-info" %} use the `Informational` logging level when a function operates normally.